 The base rate is reviewed roughly 8 times a year.
 It doesn’t change every time and it can stay the same for years.

 In 2020, the base rate of interest reached a record low, in response to the coronavirus pandemic.
 However, this year has seen the base rate rise in attempt to control inflation.

 If interest rates in the UK were to fall below 0%, they would become negative.
-Some countries, such as Switzerland, Denmark and Japan have had negative interest rates in 2020.
+Some countries, such as Switzerland, Denmark and Japan have had negative interest rates.

 Central banks, such as the Bank of England, may use negative interest rates to try and boost the economy further by encouraging people to borrow and spend money – and save less.
 For example, if you have savings in a variable account, negative interest rates could mean that you’d earn no interest on your savings.